Luke Chueh: Style and works

-In an interview with Art Prostitute Magazine he stated that he is influenced by his contemporaries utilizing strong illustrative elements.
-He mentioned Gary Baseman, Camille Rose Garcia, Barry McGee, Takashi Murakami, Yoshitomo Nara, Mark Ryden, and Ralph Steadman.

 In 2008 he designed the cover artwork for Fall Out Boy's album Folie à Deux (2008).

 In 2011, Gallery 1988 published his first retrospective coffee table book, "Bearing the Unbearable".

 Over the years, Chueh's drug-addled bloody bear paintings have evolved.
 The newer themes are race, consumerism, isolation, and mortality in an approachable and often comedic way.

 Luke Chueh's art has been shown at galleries and museums in the U.S., Europe, Asia, and Australia.
 His most recent solo exhibition, "Peering Through The Darkness" (2023) sold out at Corey Helford Gallery, Los Angeles.

 Projects and media

 In 2007, Munky King Toys released his first of many art toys, "Possessed".
 Based on the painting of the same name, the figure has been celebrated in the art/designer toy community.

 Other companies Chueh has collaborated with include Strange Co., In The Yellow, Kidrobot, Mighty Jaxx, and Flabslab.

 In 2023, Chueh began self producing his own art toy, "Low Fidelity", a figure inspired by his love of Lo/Fi Music.

 In 2018, Chueh teamed up with Giant Robot (magazine) founder Eric Nakamura and launched their Art & Culture podcast "Robot and the Bear".